philpill/everest/pages/boots.md

 EDIT 06/01/15: Turns out these boots are rated B1, and so will accept crampons of rating C1.
 It's only taken me three years to work it out!
 On a plus point, I'm still wearing these boots, and they have seen me through Kilimanjaro, Kinabalu, Iceland, Sweden and numerous trips in Scotland and Wales, and they're still going strong!

-EDIT 06/17: So, a good 6 years later, after a hike down some super-boggy non-nts (National Trust Scotland) munro, the boots (no longer watertight - the toe rand had split) were immersed in mud and water and were unceremoniously dumped at the campsite.
+EDIT 06/17: So, a good 6 years later, these boots finally met their demise in the Cairngorms trying to summit [Carn nan Gabhar](https://www.walkhighlands.co.uk/munros/carn-nan-gabhar.php).
+The day was horrendous, and after a few years of stomping around the world, the rubber rand at the front of each shoe had split and were no longer waterproof.
+The trails on this particular trek ended in knee-high mud and by the time we got back to camp, they weren't worth cleaning or keeping.
+After six long, faithful years of excellent service, they were left unceremoniously in the campsite bin.